HU-Qiqi/HU-Qiqi.github.io/_pages/about.md

 - Journal Reviewer for JCS.

 # 📖 Experiences
+- *2021.01 - 2021.11*, Intership in Qingdao University, focusing on secure outsourcing computation and privacy preserving.
-- *2021.05 - 2021.12*, Internship @Horizon Robotics, focusing on self-supervised learning related to object detection.
+- *2024.01 - 2024.12*, Internship @SUSTech, focusing on trustworthy in diffusion models and content security in AIGC.

 <!-- <div align=center> -->